 Conclusion

 Many footpaths in Yarra are too narrow.
-Council should adopt a policy targeting an unobstructed footpath width of 2 metres, matching the Walking Space Guide from Transport for NSW.
+Council should adopt a policy targeting a minimum unobstructed footpath width of 2 metres, matching the Walking Space Guide from Transport for NSW.
 When a footpath is narrower than 2 metres, it should not be permitted to be narrowed further (e.g. by adding a pole, tree or other obstruction).

 Other information on footpaths